Comma-Separated Values

 |---|---|---|

-| .CSV vs .XLSX | Simplicity and portability CSV is plain text that any tool can read.
-XLSX is a ZIP of XML files requiring a dedicated library or office suite to parse. | CSV wins |
+| .CSV vs .EXCEL (XLSX) | Portability and simplicity CSV is plain text readable by any editor, language, or database.
+XLSX is a ZIP archive of XML files requiring a library to parse.
+CSV files are typically smaller for text-only tabular data. | CSV wins |

 Technical reference